-I ended up selling all of my things, keeping basics like clothing, towels, a bathing suit, a few toiletries, and a bed sheet to have to sleep on...and EVERYTHING else, including my nana's antique dining room table and all of her fine china, went to loving homes for them to create wonderful memories for new generations to come....and once all that "stuff" was gone, I could not BELIEVE how much lighter and more free I felt, and from that day forward, I vowed to never accumulate that much "stuff" ever again.
+I ended up selling all of my things, keeping basics like clothing, towels, a bathing suit, a few toiletries, and a bedsheet to have to sleep on...and EVERYTHING else, including my nana's antique dining room table and all of her fine china, went to loving homes for them to create wonderful memories for new generations to come....and once all that "stuff" was gone, I could not BELIEVE how much lighter and freer I felt, and from that day forward, I vowed to never accumulate that much "stuff" ever again.

 This one single rule I have implemented since making my move across the country has helped me live a minimalist lifestyle- keeping to the basics in life without over purchasing and filling my life with "stuff" (which is a way people stuff their emotions in order to not feel them....ahhhhhh yes....the goold ol' fashioned technique of carrying the weight that was never ours to carry...the weight of too much STUFF).

-This simple rule of one in one out has been instrumental in helping me look at the items I currently have and assess its importance or its relevance, when I want to purchase something...if I want a new mug (because having the perfect mug that fits your mood is EVERYTHING), I must go in my cabinet and evaluate which mug(s) I feel ok parting with, maybe one that doesn't fit my vibe or style anymore, and take one out to donate, sell or trash.
+This simple rule of one in one out has been instrumental in helping me look at the items I currently have and assess their importance or their relevance when I want to purchase something...if I want a new mug (because having the perfect mug that fits your mood is EVERYTHING), I must go in my cabinet and evaluate which mug(s) I feel ok parting with, maybe one that doesn't fit my vibe or style anymore and take one out to donate, sell or trash.

 As you grow and expand in your life, so will your taste in things that you use in your life.
 Back in early 2010, I was into nothing but leather and skulls and stilettos.
 Fast forward to today, and most all my skull items have been replaced with something plant or good vibes only related.

-Best part of de-cluttering is that you can make money, cold hard CASH, if you decide to sell your items!
+The best part of de-cluttering is that you can make money, cold hard CASH if you decide to sell your items!